Collections

 Institute workshop

-Approximately 10 large objects, such as turbine parts and a further 10 large models and 200 small objects, such as components and cases of damage, are part of the energy technology collection.
+The Energy Technology collection includes approximately 10 large objects, such as turbine parts, as well as 10 large models and 200 small objects, such as components and examples of damage.

 Responsibility: